One More Try (Kristine W song)

-"One More Try" is a 1995 song by American club music singer Kristine W, released as the second single from her debut album, Land of the Living (1996).
-It narrowly missed the Top 40 on the UK Singles Chart, peaking at number 41.
-In the US, it reached number-one on the Billboard Hot Dance Club Play chart, number 78 on the Billboard Hot 100 and number 64 on the Cash Box Top 100.
-In the Netherlands, "One More Try" peaked at number 16.
+"One More Try" is a song by American club music singer-songwriter Kristine W, released in 1995 by Champion Records as the second single from her debut album, Land of the Living (1996).
+The song received positive reviews from music critics, but narrowly missed the Top 40 on the UK Singles Chart, peaking at number 41.
+In the US, it reached number-one on the Billboard Hot Dance Club Play chart, and numbers 78 and 64 on the Billboard Hot 100 and Cash Box Top 100.
+In the Netherlands, "One More Try" was a top-20 hit, peaking at number 16.
+Its music video was directed by British director Lindy Heymann, who had previously directed the video for the singer's debut single, "Feel What You Want".
 Kristine W wrote the song after taking some friends to see her hometown and discovering her old junior high school had been condemned.